Committee to decide on withdrawing AFSPA, says Nagaland after meeting with Amit Shah

 A committee will be formed to decide on withdrawing the Armed Forces (Special Powers) Act from Nagaland, the state government said on Sunday.
 The panel will submit its report in 45 days.

-The AFSPA gives the military sweeping powers to search, arrest, and to open fire if they deem it necessary for “the maintenance of public order”.
-The Army personnel can do so with a degree of immunity from prosecution.
+AFSPA gives army personnel sweeping powers to search, arrest, and to open fire if they deem it necessary for “the maintenance of public order”.

-Several members of the civil society and tribal bodies have demanded the repeal of the Act after 14 civilians were killed by members of security forces in Nagaland’s Mon district on December 4.
+Several members of civil society and tribal bodies have demanded the repeal of the Act after 14 civilians were killed by members of security forces in Nagaland’s Mon district on December 4.

 The Nagaland government on Sunday said the decision to form the committee was taken during a meeting with Home Minister Amit Shah on Thursday.
 Apart from Nagaland Chief Minister Neiphiu Rio, his Assam counterpart Himanta Biswa Sarma also took part in the discussions.